If you’re an illustrator or concept artist, I guarantee that your art will eventually cause pain.

 So You Think You Can Paint?

-Last night, my wife Angie and I were in the audience for the live season finale of So You Think You Can Dance?
+Last night I was in the audience for the live season finale of So You Think You Can Dance?

 For those of you who don’t know, it’s a reality competition show in the vein of American Idol (but way better).